Training Support

 Enrolled view of course page

 You will need to be logged in to access content and participate in the training activities.
 After beginning the course, you will find the course and the content is divided into several lessons.
-They are visible in the center of your screen once you have entered the course.
+The links will be visible after the course information.

 The training is set up to be linear, that means, that you need to complete each section and quiz of each lesson before you can access the next one.

 As you go through each section, use the Mark Complete button.
-If all the sections and quizzes are done, once you finish a lesson, it will be marked as Complete.
+If all the sections and quizzes are done, once you finish a lesson, it will be marked as Complete automatically.

 Lesson 1 showing all sections completed and the lesson is marked as complete.